Jesus prayed for our unity

 Our mission of advancing the kingdom of God unifies us.
 When Christ became a man to live among us, He was the perfect embodiment of God’s character and purposes.
 In this prayer, He passes that task on to us, His church.
 We are not perfect, but we are tasked with embodying God’s character– His love, His mercy, His grace, His forgiveness–and His purposes–the redemption of every individual.

-Our experience and station unifies us.
+Our experience and station unify us.
 One body.
 One Spirit.
 One hope.
 One Lord.
 One faith.
 One baptism.
 One God and Father of all, who is above all, and through all an in us all.

 Jesus prayed for our unity as the unmistakable hallmark that He was from God.
 Unity breeds respect, compassion, and consideration rather than suspicion, condemnation, and competition.
 Our fulfillment of the commission He gave us is inextricably tied to it.
 The measure of our faithfulness to that commission is dependent on it.
 Unity.
 Not conformity.
 Not unanimity.